 - Your counterpart is usually not conscious of the individual steps.
-Therefore, with the help of Meta-Model questions, ask for the corresponding sensory-specific details and calibrate yourself for his physiology.
-Pay attention to the non-verbal information that your counterpart provides (eye-accessing clues, etc.).
+Therefore, with the help of meta-model questions, ask for the corresponding sensory-specific details and calibrate yourself for his physiology.
+Pay attention to the non-verbal information that your counterpart provides (eye-accessing cues, etc.).
 For A, questioning towards discovering a strategy has a lot to do with trance (inner search processes).
 Adjust your voice and tempo accordingly.

 - Repeat the individual sequences to check if all the essential steps are included and take notes.

 1. Find the broad strokes of the strategy: A first tells the entire process.